Branding: How to Keep Your Pet Business Relevant

 Remember: Recognize Customers as People, not Numbers

-At the end of the day, there is no secret formula to keeping your small business relevant or creating memorable experiences, but results will come to brands who put a focus on their customers.
+At the end of the day, there is no secret formula for keeping your small business relevant or creating memorable experiences, but results will come to brands who put a focus on their customers.

 At GOOD HANDS, we help brands (just like Scout!) understand their customers and develop their branding to stand out amongst the sea of competition.
 We offer free consultations to small businesses and love empowering others across every stage of their marketing journey.
-You can connect with us at .
+You can connect with us at firstname.lastname@example.org.
 Don’t forget to tell us you found us through Scout!